ruth-mapr/drill/_docs/configuration/030-cgroups-configuration.md

 ### Enabling cgroups for mesos-slave

-To enable cgroups for mesos-slave, start the slave with following flag:
+To enable cgroups for mesos-slave, start the slave with the following flag:

 ```bash
 --isolation=cgroups/cpu,cgroups/mem